 Hydraulic water fracturing, often called fracking, is under great discussion, in congregations, in camp and conference centers, and in Presbyterians' own lives and on their property.
 Presbyterians hold widely varied opinions on this issue.

 The General Assembly of 2012 asked for Environmental Ministries to develop resources to study the issue, particularly any legal resources available.
-While we are still compiling resources, here is the beginning sample of resources and links.
+While we are still compiling resources, below is the beginning sample of resources and links.
+Presbyterians continue to study and discern this issue.
+We pray for guidance and turn to scripture, Reformed tradition, our Confessions, and PCUSA policies.

-Lynna Kaucheck from Food & Water Watch will help us explore this critical topic of how modern drilling and fracking impacts food and farming in the United States.
-Other presenters to be announced...
-To register, click here.
+Lynna Kaucheck from Food & Water Watch and Bobby King from the Land Stewardship Project explore this critical topic of how modern drilling and fracking impacts food, farmers, rancher and land use in the United States.
+Hear about how people and communities are resisting.
+Watch now.

 - These articles on legal issues were produced by the Congressional Research Service of the Library of Congress.
 They concern legislation at the federal level and are timely as they were just published in July, 2013.